 Michele: What were the three most important community needs you sought to address through library services between 2008 and 2012?

-Michele: How did the evaluation of the programs and initiatives developed over the 2008-2012 cycle affect your state plans for the 2013-2017 cycle?
+Michele: How did the evaluation of the 2008-2012 programs and initiatives affect your state’s plan for the new 2013-2017 five-year cycle?

 Daphne: We seem to have felt the national recession early on in Nevada, and we continue to lag in the recovery.
 Throughout the evaluation of programs from the last five-year cycle, where we hadn’t seen that type of economic environment before, it really brought to light a lot of things that we were able to bring to our focus groups.
 One was the ability to reexamine our plans and decide if things are changing.
 We are appointing a steering group of statewide representatives to work with the Nevada State Library and Archives and myself to annually review the plan and make sure it’s still in sync.
 We found that in 2008-2012 our plan was still very useful, but, at a certain point, needs were beginning to emerge, and they weren’t directly reflected in the plan.
 It made it difficult for some of our libraries and our community to respond.

 Michele: What are the three most important community needs for the next five-year plan?

 Daphne: The three most important needs as we move forward into this new five-year cycle are assessment and planning, information literacy, and workforce development.
 Overarching all three needs is developing strategies to either strengthen a library’s collaborations or to help it establish new ones.